sharomank/regex-tester/README.md

 Regex Tester
 ============
-This extension added (contains) tool for testing regular expressions in Visual Studio 2010(VS2012 in plans).
+This extension added (contains) tool for testing regular expressions in Visual Studio 2010, 2012.

 Tool simple and easy to use, the processing occurs in a background thread.